Overview of On Campus Housing

 - Students must return all keys/temp access cards at the end of their residence and/or contract.
 Students will be charged for any key(s) not returned at the time of check out.

 Security cameras have been placed in most of the residence halls to assist in policy enforcement and to monitor the living environment for the students.
 Any violation recorded on the cameras will be considered for administrative action through the conduct system and/or legal action through University Police.
-Tampering with security cameras will result in serious disciplinary action, which could result in eviction from the Residence Hall system, suspension from Montana State University and/or criminal action through University Police.
+Tampering with security cameras will result in serious disciplinary action, which could result in eviction from University Student Housing, suspension from Montana State University and/or criminal action through University Police.